 Dealing with your DUI arrest will be a long process that could go on for several years once you get your sentencing.
 If you are faced with DUI charges, it is in your best interest to hire a quality DUI defense attorney.

-If you or your loved one were arrested and charged with driving under the influence of in California, you may have several options to help defend your innocence.
+If you or your loved one were arrested and charged with driving under the influence in California, you may have several options to help defend your innocence.
 Contact one of our DUI defense attorneys today.
 Having had successful DUI case outcomes for the majority of those I have represented, our firm has the experience and history of success that will help you to feel confident about your case moving forward.